 For example, full-time students, anyone who’s part of an apprenticeship scheme, and residents under the age of 18 years do not have to pay Council Tax.
 Similarly, if you’re moving into Armed Forces accommodation, you won’t have to pay Council Tax.

-Some people are also eligible for discounted Council Tax payments.
-You’ll be able to get a 25% reduction if you live alone or are the only adult in the property.
+Some people are also eligible for discounted Council Tax payments- you can find the complete list on the government’s website.
+For instance, you’ll be able to get a 25% reduction if you live alone or are the only adult in the property.
 Or, if the property is empty, such as a second home or a holiday home, you might be eligible for a 50% discount on your Council Tax.

 How much is Council Tax?